thinkcollege/thinkwork/web/modules/contrib/mailgun/README.txt

 * Configuration

 1. Go to https://www.mailgun.com and sign up for a Mailgun account.
-2. Configure API settings on the Mailgun settings page (admin/config/services/mailgun/settings).
+2. Configure API settings on the Mailgun settings page: admin/config/services/mailgun/settings.
 3. Enable Mailgun as Default (or Module-specific) Mail System on the Mail System admin page (admin/config/system/mailsystem).

 * Maintainers